-The same is true for employee defense training.
+The same is true for phishing awareness training.

-When you get started with employee defense training, the first phishing campaign should always be the same, the goal being to identify the organization’s current level of phishing maturity.
+When you get started with phishing awareness training, the first phishing campaign should always be the same, the goal being to identify the organization’s current level of phishing maturity.
 The campaign will also help you identify any potential whitelisting issues, and ensure that future campaigns reach all intended recipients.

 Now, you might be tempted to get right into the hard stuff.
 Perhaps your employees are above average phishing maturity, and can handle simulations of the latest real-world spear phishing attacks.